openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 .# Abstract

-This document defines a profile of OpenID for Verifiable Credentials in combination with the credential formats IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@!ISO.18013-5].
+This specification defines a profile of OpenID for Verifiable Credentials in combination with the credential formats IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] and ISO mdoc [@!ISO.18013-5].
 The aim is to select features and to define a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets, and Verifiers of Credentials where a high level of security and privacy is required.
 The profiled specifications include OpenID for Verifiable Credential Issuance [@!OIDF.OID4VCI], OpenID for Verifiable Presentations [@!OIDF.OID4VP], IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc], and ISO mdoc [@!ISO.18013-5].

 {mainmatter}

 # Introduction

-This document defines a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets, and Verifiers of Credentials where a high level of security and privacy is required.
-This document is an interoperability profile that can be used by implementations in various contexts, be it a certain industry or a certain regulatory environment.
+This specification defines a set of requirements for the existing specifications to enable interoperability among Issuers, Wallets, and Verifiers of Credentials where a high level of security and privacy is required.
+This specification is an interoperability profile that can be used by implementations in various contexts, be it a certain industry or a certain regulatory environment.
 Note that while this profile is aimed at high assurance use-cases, it can also be used for lower assurance use-cases.

 This profile aims to achieve a level of security and privacy that includes the following properties: